Enabling Large Language Models to Generate Text with Citations: Automatic Evaluation

 \subsection{Correctness}

 Our objective is to measure the informativeness and utility of the generation to the question. \citet{liu2023evaluating} propose to directly evaluate \textit{perceived utility} by humans, a process difficult to automate.
 Therefore, we use correctness---whether the response is accurate compared to a ground truth answer---as a proxy.
-Evaluating the correctness of long-form generation is a challenging task, and we describe our strategy for each task below.
+Evaluating the correctness of long-form generation is a challenging task~\citep{krishna-etal-2021-hurdles}, and we describe our strategy for each dataset below.
+Figure~\ref{fig:correctness} illustrates the metrics and we include additional implementation details in \S\ref{app_sec:imp_details}.

-For \tf{ASQA}, we follow \citet{stelmakh2022asqa} and calculate the recall of correct short answers by checking whether the short answers (provided by the dataset) are exact substrings of the generation (\textit{exact match recall}; EM recall).\footnote{We use aliases of short answers provided by the dataset.
-We normalize the response and the short answers similarly to \citet{rajpurkar-etal-2016-squad}. \citet{stelmakh2022asqa} also propose a QA-based evaluation which we found to be not as stable.}
+For \tf{ASQA}, we follow \citet{stelmakh2022asqa} and calculate the recall of correct short answers by checking whether the short answers (provided by the dataset) are exact substrings of the generation (\textit{exact match recall}; EM recall).

-For \tf{QAMPARI}, we follow \citet{rubin2022qampari} and calculate the \textit{precision} and \textit{recall} of the model prediction, by checking the exact match to the gold answer list,\footnote{QAMPARI also provides aliases, and we use them with answer normalization similar to ASQA.} with one additional adjustment: considering that users often want to know only a few examples of ``films that Gong Li starred in'', our evaluation considers recall to be 100\% if the prediction includes at least 5 correct answers (\textit{recall-5}).
+For \tf{QAMPARI}, we follow \citet{rubin2022qampari} and calculate the \textit{precision} and \textit{recall} of the model prediction, by checking the exact match to the gold answer list.
+We add one additional adjustment: considering that users often want to know only a few example answers of the question, our evaluation considers recall to be 100\% if the prediction includes at least 5 correct answers (\textit{recall-5}).